Teksta versija

 The users of subterranean depths have the following obligations:

-1) to comply with the requirements of the laws and regulations, the licence for the use of subterranean depths, the permit for the extraction of widespread mineral resources or the licence for the extraction of natural resources in works connected with the use of subterranean depths;
+1) to comply with the requirements of laws and regulations, the conditions of the licence for the use of subterranean depths, the permit for the extraction of widespread mineral resources, or the permit to use natural resources when carrying out works related to the use of subterranean depths;

 2) to follow the procedures for the obtaining of mineral resources approved by the Cabinet;